The characteristics of the meandering effect in a stratified wake: Wake model with meandering

 \subsection{Superposition of the meandering effect}

-All instantaneous velocity profiles can be seen as the superposition of the meandering effect and a stationary velocity profile whose centre is located at the mean wake centre.
-In this section, we will give some statistical analysis of the meandering effect, and no presumptions about the shape is made at the current stage.
-The symmetry of the sphere wake guarantees the mean wake centre at the domain centre through the wake development, which helps simplify the expressions, though it is not required in the analysis.
-For any instantaneous velocity profile centreed at $(y_c,z_c)$, the stationary velocity profile is defined as $u_s(y,z,t)=u(y+y_c,z+z_c,t)$.
+All instantaneous velocity profiles can be seen as the superposition of the meandering effect and a stationary velocity profile.
+The meandering effect is the deviation of the instantaneous center location from the mean wake center, while the stationary velocity is the velocity without meandering, and thus, its center is located at the mean wake center.

+In this section, we will conduct a statistical analysis of the meandering effect, and no presumptions about the shape of the velocity profile are made at the current stage.
+The symmetry of the sphere wake guarantees the mean wake center at the domain center through the wake development, which helps simplify the expressions, though it is not required in the analysis.
+For any instantaneous velocity profile centered at $(y_c,z_c)$, the stationary velocity profile is defined as $u_s(y,z,t)=u(y+y_c,z+z_c,t)$.
 We are able to find the mean stationary profile by